Mental Health Foundation: Green ribbon

 The green ribbon is the "international symbol for mental health awareness."

 The Foundation's green ribbon ambassadors, include: Olly Alexander, Aisling Bea, Olivia Colman, Matt Haig, David Harewood, Nadiya Hussain, Grant Hutchison, Alex Lawther, and Graham Norton.

 The movement uses the hashtag #PinItForMentalHealth.

 Funding

-The Foundation's total income for the financial year ending 31 March 2018 was £5.8m, with sources including donations (individual and corporate), legacies and grants.
+The Foundation's total income for the financial year ending 31 March 2024 was £7.7m.
+The majority of this income comes from donations, legacies, and charitable activities.

 Organization

 The Foundation is an incorporated UK charity headed by a board of 12 trustees.
-Aisha Sheikh-Anene was appointed Chair of the board of trustees in 2020.
+Aisha Sheikh-Anene was appointed chair of the board of trustees in 2020.

 The president of the Foundation is Dr Jacqui Dyer MBE and the patron is Princess Alexandra.